RamaEdge/iot-edge-patterns/docs/open-telemetry/README.md

 kubectl apply -k open-telemetry
 ```

-This command will apply all the resources defined in the `kustomization.yaml` files, setting up the OpenTelemetry deployment in your Kubernetes cluster.
+This command will apply all the resources specified in the `kustomization.yaml` file, deploying OpenTelemetry into your Kubernetes cluster.